Hello!

 Sawya comes from the Cornish word meaning ‘to heal’.
 I am originally from Cornwall and have spent much of my life in this amazing part of the world.
 There’s something about the landscape that relates to how I think about healing - wild, grounded and quietly resilient.

-I bring over 10 years experience working as a therapist and clinical supervisor across NHS primary care services and the private sector.
+I bring over 10 years experience working as a therapist, senior clinician and clinical supervisor across NHS primary care services and the private sector.
 I've been practicing CBT since 2016 and completed my training at the University of Exeter.
 I am BABCP accredited and I am also trained in EMDR, ACT, compassion focused threrapy and somatic approaches.
+I work with individuals navigating:

 Burnout and chronic stress